LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 }
 ```

-The template should contain a form that posts to `/Menu/AddItem` (using tag helpers), and renders the from using the ViewModel, which you'll need to declare at the top of the file.
+The template should contain a form that posts to `/Menu/AddItem` (using tag helpers) and renders the form using the ViewModel, which you'll need to declare at the top of the file.
 The form should have a single label and input, along with a `<span>` to hold any error messages.
 Use the appropriate ViewModel properties and tag helpers, as we've done previously.

 Below the `<select>`, add this input: